silviamaggi/smd-com/_posts/2022-03-30-design-digested-27.md

   - ukraine
   - book
   - photography
-description: "Design, Digested 27: False empathy, fast fashion, gender pay gap, and more"
+description: "Stop bastardizing design with false empathy, fast fashion and sustainability, gender pay gap, and more."
-excerpt: "Design, Digested 27: False empathy, fast fashion, gender pay gap, and more"
+excerpt: "Stop bastardizing design with false empathy, fast fashion and sustainability, gender pay gap, and more."
 featimage: true
 featimage-alt: "Design, Digested 27 by Silvia Maggi"
 featimage-class: 'u-featured'